 Annuities aren’t the exciting part of the portfolio.
 It’s the foundational piece that we can then add the exciting components to.

-Annuities help to take the sequence of returns risk, the cash flow risk, and the longevity risk off the table so that you can get more comfortable exploring the exciting stuff.
+Annuities in retirement help to take the sequence of returns risk, the cash flow risk, and the longevity risk off the table so that you can get more comfortable exploring the exciting stuff.
 It’s not the vehicle itself but what you do with the vehicle.
 With a lifetime income annuity, there is no worry if interest rates are good or if they’re bad.
 You’re essentially purchasing a pension for as long as that client’s alive.

 Consider the Economic Environment